NPR NOTES

 My Day Job

 I am a Senior Geek (Internet guru) at Gulfcoast Networking.
 I solve Internet issues, clean up infected computers, and build websites.
-I'm always happy to take a break from computers to talk about New Port Richey's future, so feel free to come by my office at 6335 Grand Blvd to chat.
+I'm always happy to take a break from computers to talk about our area's future.

 Recent Posts